 If you are an employee of Seneca, you are also a member of these three advocacy organizations.
 Check out their websites for updated information on state and federal reform work related to Seneca programs!

 Our advocacy efforts this Spring will be primarily focused on continued engagement with the California Advancing and Innovating Medi-Cal initiative (CalAIM).
 CalAIM is a multi-year effort led by the California Department of Health Care Services to substantively include the voices of stakeholders and consumers in reforming the Medi-Cal system.
 You can read more about CalAIM here: DHCS CalAIM Overview.

-Additionally, Seneca’s Founder and CEO, Ken Berrick, serves as a Governor’s Appointee on the Child Welfare Council, a California statewide advisory body committed to improving the systems of care for children and families involved with the child welfare system.
+Additionally, Seneca’s Founder, Ken Berrick, serves as a Governor’s Appointee on the Child Welfare Council, a California statewide advisory body committed to improving the systems of care for children and families involved with the child welfare system.
 Ken co-chairs the Child Welfare Council’s Behavioral Health Committee, a group of stakeholders that provides best practice recommendations to the California Health and Human Services Agency on meeting the behavioral health needs of youth and families involved in, or at risk of involvement in, the child welfare system.
 The committee published a set of Policy Recommendations in January of 2021.
 The recommendations urge reforms related to the diagnosis requirement for youth in need of EPSDT Specialty Mental Health Services, furnishing an accessible continuum of behavioral health services for youth in every county, and strengthening the data and evaluation infrastructure of the service delivery systems charged with providing behavioral health care to children and families.
 More information on the Child Welfare Council can be found here: California Child Welfare Council.